-The long-term performance of the Company continues to be strong and it is pleasing to note that from the Company's inception in 1995 to 31 March 2020, the total return of the Company's net asset value per share has been +3,419.7%, equivalent to a compound annual return of +15.4%.
-This compares to a cumulative blended Benchmark return of +1,494.3%, equivalent to a compound annual return of +11.8% over the same period.
-Having just passed the Company's 25th anniversary this makes the Company the highest performing UK investment trust of those that have survived this period.
+The long-term performance of the Company continues to be strong, and it is pleasing to note that from the Company's inception in 1995 to 31 March 2021, the total return of the Company's net asset value per share has been +4,486.7%, equivalent to a compound annual return of +15.9%.
+This compares to a cumulative blended Benchmark return of +1,750.1%, equivalent to a compound annual return of +11.9% over the same period.

-Further information on the healthcare sector and on the Company's investments can be found in the Portfolio Manager's Review, beginning on page 14.
+Further information on the healthcare sector, the Company's investments and performance during the year can be found in the Portfolio Manager's Review beginning on page 13.